jrucho/YTbeatmakercues/README.md

 * Route audio to any available output device via the **Audio Out** dropdown ("Default output" preselected)
 * Choose your microphone via the **Audio In** dropdown ("Default input" preselected)
 * Pick a dedicated monitoring source in the **Monitor In** dropdown.
 Selecting a device plays it through your system speakers; choose "Default monitoring input off" to disable it.
 Monitoring is independent of the mic button.
+* Monitoring automatically stops on hidden tabs so only the active page plays audio
 * Output routing adjusts automatically when selecting a new device
 * Lower latency when switching outputs using native sink routing when supported
 * Advanced control buttons now display in two columns for easier access